eth-educators/eth-docker/.eth/ethdo/README.md

 Verify your internet has been disabled by attempting to visit a website, ping through terminal, or looking in the upper right corner of the desktop.

 Open a "Terminal", and cd to the Data USB directory.
+It will likely be in `/media/ubuntu/USBNAME`.
+You can use the Files app and right-click the USB, then look at Properties, to see where it is mounted.

-Run `./create-withdrawal-change.sh`.
+Run `bash create-withdrawal-change.sh`.

 You will be prompted to specify the withdrawal address you want your funds to be sent to.
 You should copy that value from the text file.